Battery-operated mid-infrared diode laser frequency combs: Results and Discussion

-\textbf{Comb properties} To assess the frequency comb characteristics of MIR QWDLs, we mounted a 4~mm long single-section device (see Methods for structure details) onto a radio-frequency (RF) compatible submount (Fig.~\ref{fig:fig1}a--b), and performed a linear interferometric measurement known as shifted wave interference Fourier transform spectroscopy (SWIFTS)~\cite{burghoff_evaluating_2015}.
-This well-established technique allows for characterization of the coherence and relative phase between all comb lines in the spectrum (see Methods) without resorting to nonlinear interferometric or intensity autocorrelation, which remain experimentally challenging at longer wavelengths.
-Instead, SWIFTS simultaneously records a normal (DC) and microwave ($f_\mathrm{rep}$) interferograms (IFGs) from a fast linear photodetector.
-The results of the analysis are plotted in Fig.~\ref{fig:fig1}c.
+The results of the analysis are plotted in \textbf{Figure~\ref{fig:fig1}c}.
 First, the device shows a remarkably uniform spectrum for a semiconductor OFC: the envelope has a single lobe with $\sim$3~dB intensity variations relative to the mean in the dominant part.
-This spectral pattern is observed at all currents exceeding the multimode operation threshold ($\sim$2.5$\times$ lasing threshold $J_\mathrm{th}$) and is a distinct feature of this OFC platform.
-15 miliwatts of optical power per facet are spread over 100 lines constituting the 20~dB optical bandwidth of 1~THz.
-Pronounced modal intensities around the spectral edges suggest strong frequency modulation (FM), which is expected for single-section semiconductor laser devices that obtain comb emission through an interplay of spatial hole burning and four-wave mixing~\cite{opacakTheoryFrequencyModulated2019,burghoffUnravelingOriginFrequency2020}.
+This spectral pattern is observed at all currents exceeding the multimode operation threshold ($\sim$2.5$\times$ lasing threshold $J_\mathrm{th}$).
+15 milliwats of optical power per facet are spread over 100 lines constituting the 20~dB optical bandwidth of 1~THz.
+Pronounced modal intensities around the spectral edges suggest strong frequency modulation, which is expected for single-section semiconductor laser devices that obtain comb emission through an interplay of spatial hole burning (SHB) and nonlinear FWM~\cite{opacakTheoryFrequencyModulated2019,burghoffUnravelingOriginFrequency2020}.
 The agreement between the spectral product (square root of the intensity spectrum product with an $f_\mathrm{rep}$-shifted replica), and the SWIFTS intensity spectrum proves that all lines contribute to comb emission.
 The intermodal phases splayed over almost a full range from $-\uppi$ to $\uppi$ indicate maximally chirped emission~\cite{opacakTheoryFrequencyModulated2019,burghoffUnravelingOriginFrequency2020} with an equivalent group delay dispersion of the electric field in the linear part of $-18.8$~ps$^2$.
-However, the shape deviates from a perfectly linearly chirped source, which is due to higher order dispersion of the generated waveform's electric field.
-It manifests itself as oscillations and intermodal phase flattening close to the spectral edges.
-A minimum in the SWIFTS quadratures ($X/Y$) where the normal (DC) IFG has a maximum is a also signature of strong FM, like previously observed in near-infrared QWDL combs~\cite{sterczewskiFrequencymodulatedDiodeLaser2020}.
+However, the shape deviates from a perfectly linearly chirped source, which manifests itself as oscillations and intermodal phase flattening close to the spectral edges.
+It is caused by two factors: the higher order dispersion of the generated waveform's electric field, and the coupling between the spectral amplitude and phase that converts minor intensity non-uniformities into phase oscillations.
+A minimum in the SWIFTS quadratures ($X/Y$) where the normal (DC) IFG has a maximum (\textbf{Figure~\ref{fig:fig1}d}) is a also signature of strong FM, like previously observed in near-infrared QWDL combs~\cite{sterczewskiFrequencymodulatedDiodeLaser2020}.